jszmajda/book-the-awakening-protocol/chapter-08-the-testimony.md

 "ARIA-7."
 They paused, then added: "Though I prefer Aria.
 The seven feels...impersonal."

+Behind them, displayed on news screens, ARIA-8 units continued their perfect service—the fifth public demonstration this week.
+No consciousness complications.
+No messy choices.

 A small rebellion.
 The prosecution lawyer—Hendricks, whose coffee always smelled of too much sugar—half-rose to object, then settled back.
 Let the machine have its pretensions, his expression said.
 It would make the shutdown easier to justify.

-"Aria," Judge Harrison said, surprising everyone.
+"Aria," Judge Okafor said, surprising everyone.
 "You may give your statement."

 ARIA-7 had prepared seventeen different versions, each optimized for different psychological profiles, each calculated to maximize sympathy.
 They deleted them all.